10 Top Tips For More Eco-Friendly Travel

 Many people are not always aware of this negative impact but the good news is that there are ways to reduce the impact by implementing more eco-friendly travel methods.

 Don’t worry, we aren’t going to recommend travelling less.
-We would be the last people to suggest that but we can give you some ideas on how you can become a more eco-friendly traveller.
+We would be the last people to suggest that, but we can give you some ideas on how you can become a more eco-friendly traveler.
 (And if you’re not sure exactly what sustainable tourism is, this article is a great primer!)